Marco15453-Archived/NukeLock/README.md

   detonation_broadcast_time: 3
   # What broadcast should be broadcasted when the AutoNuke activates?
   detonation_broadcast_message: <color=red>The Alpha Warhead Detonation Sequence engaged, <b>This Warhead cannot be stopped</b></color>
   # After what time should a cassie message be broadcasted?
+(Empty = Disabled)
   cassie_warnings:
     600: Attention, all personnel, The Alpha Warhead Emergency Detonation Sequence will be started in TMinus 10 Minutes
     300: Danger, The Alpha Warhead Emergency Detonation Sequence will be started in TMinus 5 Minutes